Mingora: History

 The area around Mingora has long been inhabited.
 At Loe Banr, Butkara II and Matalai, Italian archaeologists unearthed 475 Indo-Aryan graves dated between 1520 and 170 BC and two horse skeletons.
-On the opposite side of the River Swat at Aligrama, near the Saidu Sharif airport, a site of Gandhara grave culture was discovered by Italian archaeologists and dated to 1000 BC.
+On the opposite side of the River Swat at Aligrama, near the Saidu Sharif airport, a site of Gandhara grave culture was discovered by the Italian archaeologists and dated to 1000 BC.

 Buddhism arose in the region with the arrival of monks from the Gangetic plains.
-Under Emperor Ashoka, Buddhism became firmly established in the region, and the region became a launching ground for Ashoka's expansion of Buddhist missionaries to the western regions from the Mediterranean and West Asia.
+Under emperor Ashoka, Buddhism, specifically the Gandharan variant, became firmly established in the region which became a launching ground for Ashoka's transmission of Buddhist missionaries to the western regions from the Mediterranean and West Asia.
 Many Buddhist remains and carvings have been discovered near Mingora in the Jambil River Valley.
 At Panr, a stupa and monastery dated to the 1st century CE has been excavated.
-In Mingora, Faxian claimed to have seen the biggest Buddhist monastery, and large carving of the foot-prints of Buddha carved on the sides of the ridges at Teerat.
+In Mingora, the 4th century Chinese Buddhist monk Faxian claimed to have seen the largest Buddhist monastery, and large carving of the foot-prints of Buddha carved on the sides of the ridges at Teerat.
 Excavations at the Butkara Stupa near Mingora revealed a large and imposing central stupa surrounded by more than 200 votive stupas which were discovered by Pakistani archeologist in the 20th century.

-Following the collapse of Buddhist rule, direct control of the area came under the Hindu Shahis.
-Their rule marked the ascent of Hinduism and Hindu polity in the region once again, after centuries of Buddhist rule and domination of the area.
-Their rule came to an end with the rise of the Islamic empire of Mahmud Ghazni.
+Following the collapse of Buddhist rule, the area came under the Hindu Shahis.
+Their rule marked the ascent of Hinduism and Hindu polities in the region once again, after centuries of Buddhist rule and domination of the area.
+Hindu Shahi rule came to an end with the rise of the Muslim empire of Mahmud Ghaznavi in the 11th century.

 In 2007 during the rise of the Taliban insurgency, Mingora was invaded by the Taliban, largely impacting traditional culture in Mingora.
 A year later, the militant leader Fazlullah, then leader of Tehreek-e-Nafaz-e-Shariat-e-Mohammadi, established a pirated FM channel in the nearby Mamdheri village, approximately five kilometers away from Mingora.
 Fazlullah subsequently became leader of Tehrik-i-Taliban Pakistan in Swat Valley, encompassing the entirety of Mingora.
-The oppression of girls' education, Polio treatments, and freedom of expression became imminent throughout Mingora as a result, causing challenges for residents.
+The oppression of girls' education, Polio treatment, and freedom of expression became imminent throughout Mingora as a result, causing challenges for residents.
 Mingora's Green Square, once the hub of Mingora's social and cultural functions, became the execution grounds of Taliban opponents and dissidents, government officials, and civil workers, with corpses being hanged from electricity poles.
-Shabana, a local singer and dancer, was brutally shot and killed by the Taliban with her body being dumped in Mingora's main roundabout.
+In one instance, Shabana, a local singer and dancer, was brutally shot and killed by the Taliban with her body being dumped in Mingora's main roundabout.
 In 2008, a suicide bomber killed about 40 people at a funeral.
+Most of the city's income comes from treads and tourism.
+The Operation Rah-e-Raast in 2009 brought Mingora back into Pakistani control.